Northern pygmy owl: Breeding

 They usually nest in a tree cavity and will often use old woodpecker holes.
 The female lays 2–7 eggs, typically 4–6.
-Nest tree species may include Douglas fir, western redcedar, western hemlock and red alder.
+Nest tree species may include Douglas-fir, western redcedar, western hemlock and red alder.
 Early in the breeding cycle males establish and defend a territory of perhaps 250 hectares (about 1 sq. mi.).

 During the breeding cycle the female incubates the eggs, broods the young and guards the nest.
 The male hunts, making food deliveries approximately every 2 hours.
 The male must feed his mate, the young (typically 5) and himself.
 The male hunts from dawn to dusk as the young near fledging, and during the first weeks after they leave the nest.
 Fledging is synchronous, meaning that all nestlings leave the nest within a short period of time.

 The young leave the nest (fledge) by making an initial flight that may be a short hop to a nearby branch, or an explosive burst into an adjacent tree where they land by grasping whatever branch is first contacted, sometimes clinging upside-down.
-Owls at this stage are sometimes called "branchers" for their clinging, dangling and climbing behaviors.
+Young owls at this stage are sometimes called "branchers" for their clinging, dangling and climbing behavior.
 The second day after fledging, the young gradually climb and fly upward into the forest canopy, where they spend their first few weeks, at times perched "shoulder-to-shoulder" with their siblings, begging for food.

 Despite many statements in popular literature, no reliable information exists on the seasonal movements of this species.
-It is not known whether these pygmy-owls maintain the same territory or same mate year to year, though these questions are being investigated.
+It is not known whether northern pygmy owls maintain the same territory or same mate year to year, though these questions are being investigated.
 Dispersal of young and influences on their mortality are also poorly known, though barred owls and spotted owls are known to prey on pygmy owls.